Monday, 22 April 2024

 Pigma Micron pen colours (from Sakura marketing - Craypas website)

 The Pigma colours are Yellow, Orange, Red, Burgundy, Rose, Purple, Blue, Royal Blue, Blue Black, Green, Hunter Green, Fresh Green, Brown, Sepia, Light Cool Grey and Cool Grey.
-I don't have all the colours, and probably won't complete the 'set' but they can all be seen in the excellent promotional graphic from the Sakura marketing.
+They can all be seen in the excellent promotional graphic from the Sakura marketing.

 Some of my Pigma Micron coloured pens.